marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 [^napusgenomeexplanation]: The *B.\ napus* reference genome[@napus_genome_2014] constructed sequence scaffolds that were joined to generate 19 pseudochromosomes.
 Scaffolds that mapped to a pseudochromosome but could not be oriented were denoted 'random'.
 Unmapped scaffolds that could be assigned to the A or C genome were denoted 'Ann' and 'Cnn' respectively.
 Scaffolds that were not mapped during any of these steps were denoted 'Unn'.
 Throughout this work, similar notation is used to indicate the scaffold on which the gene is located.

-To determine whether the *BnFT* genes exhibit tissue specific expression, the expression of these four genes was analysed in the apex samples.
+To determine whether the *BnFT* genes exhibit tissue-specific expression, the expression of these four genes was analysed in the apex samples.
 In the apex, only two of the *BnFT* genes are expressed; *BnFT.A7* and *BnFT.C6* (Figure \ref{figure:225:ftapex}).
 As opposed to the expression pattern observed in the leaf (Figure \ref{figure:223:ftleaf}), the expression of both copies begins lowly expressed, gradually increasing during the time series until decreasing at the final time point.
 The magnitude of expression of both copies is similar.